Stunting story weighs hunger versus malnutrition

-This stunting story weighs hunger versus malnutrition in relation to the general acceptance of the public and even many NGOs that refined grains are good food; like super maizemeal and polished rice.
+This stunting story weighs hunger versus malnutrition in relation to the general acceptance by the public and even many NGOs that refined grains are good food; for example super maizemeal, cake flour and polished rice.

 In Part III we will today focus on the confusion between hunger and malnutrition.

-Food should supply energy and the many vital nutrients necessary for a healthy brain and body.
-In addition it should give satiety, that sense of fullness that comes after an enriching meal.
-That means plenty of fibre, the healthy fats and adequate protein.
+Food should supply energy and the many vital nutrients necessary for healthy brains and bodies.
+In addition it must give satiety, that sense of fullness that comes after an enriching meal.
+That means plenty of fibre, the good fats and adequate protein.

 But all are very low in fibre, the good fats and protein.
 They are pseudo foods that masquerade as the real thing; they do not supply energy and nutrients.

 Real food is without a doubt more costly, difficult to transport and has a finite shelf-life.
 The oils in true whole grains start to go rancid once milled; fresh milk, cheese and meat all have to be refrigerated.
-The avian flu epidemic means a shortage of eggs.
+The avian flu epidemic has meant a shortage of eggs.

 "Vegetables are eaten under two times per week in 45% of households."